alliander-opensource/decentralized-auth/README.md

 # decentralized-auth

-A prototype to test the authorization of energy data flows using Ethereum smart contracts.
+A prototype to test the authorization and access to energy data flow using IOTA.

 The ClojureScript architecture uses [re-frame](https://github.com/Day8/re-frame).